Banknote research and development – cooperation opportunities with the ECB

 How to contact us about your R&D project proposal

-If you have a product or concept that you think may be of interest to the ECB for use in euro banknotes, please send a short description of your project proposal (maximum three A4 pages) in English (our working language) to BN-Development@ecb.europa.eu.
-You will receive our reply normally within one month.
+If you have a product or concept that you think may be of interest to the ECB for use in euro banknotes, send a short description (maximum three A4 pages) of your project proposal in English using this form to BN-Development@ecb.europa.eu.
+To protect any communications, you can also use our PGP encryption.
+Please download the public key for the project submission.
+You will generally receive a reply within one month.

 If your proposal is of interest to the ECB, we will, in order to safeguard confidentiality, enter into a non-disclosure agreement and send you a request for further details.
 These are to be provided following a standard submission template and guidelines, as used for all ECB-funded projects.